-2. Once the learner reads/access the first lesson page, only then will the next lesson page get available for reading.
+2. Once the learner reads/access the first lesson page, only then the next lesson page will become accessible for reading.

 3. Similarly, the third lesson page will only be accessible to the learner when he/she reads the first two lesson pages of that lesson and so on.

-Q) From where can i enable learning progression for my classroom?
+Q1) From where can I enable learning progression for my classroom?

 A) As an instructor, you can enable learning progression from your classroom's Materials page.
 For more information, read this.

-Q) Why i am not seeing the Enable learning progression button?
+Q2) Why I am not seeing the Enable learning progression button?

 A) If, as an instructor, you are not seeing the Enable learning progression button, then this might not be enabled on your site.
 Kindly contact you site administrator regarding this.

 Q3) Can a learner access the next material, if he has read some of the lesson pages, but not all lesson pages of the previous lesson?